 After two years of global capital spending declining, it will pick up only modestly in 2017, presaging a tighter market, particularly since larger conventional projects, which take a longer period to ramp up, are being delayed or scrapped.

 The direction of demand is, as always, up in the air, given the uncertainty surrounding numerous factors underpinning growth, such as a strengthening global economy.
 But it’s clear that after growth of 1.7 mbd last year and 1.3 mbd in 2017, according to IEA estimates, increases of more than 1 mbd are likely over the next five years.
 Against this backdrop, the Permian isn’t even enough to meet growth in demand, much less offset declines.

-So, even if you assume the Permian grows by the most optimistic scenario of about 1 mbd over the next decade, the world will still need at least 3-3.5 mbd of other new supply per year to accommodate demand growth and offset declines during that timeframe.
+So, even if you assume the Permian grows by the most optimistic scenario of a 1 mbd annual increase over the next decade, the world will still need at least 3-3.5 mbd of other new supply per year to accommodate demand growth and offset declines during that timeframe.

 To be sure, the Permian holds great promise, as evidenced by the rig count rising by 154 since last May to 270 and $32 billion in M&A transactions taking place during the same period, according to Woodmac.
 Furthermore, plays require $55 per barrel to be fully developed, but can be profitable in the mid-$30s, down from $70 a few years ago.
 “Stacked pay potential offers the promise of lengthy drilling programs that can usher a company well into the 2020s,” Woodmac says.

 The shale boom has been stoked by easy credit, but that could come under strain now that rates are rising.